 Orlando is a popular geocaching destination in the winter and has so much to see and do that you’ll appreciate staying in a comfortable hotel with easy access to everything.
 The nicer and lower priced Orlando area hotels tend to fill up fast, though, so it’s a good idea to reserve in advance.

-Location Description With a stay at The Taj Mahal Hotel, you'll be centrally located in New Delhi, convenient to Khan Market and Humayun's Tomb.
-This 5-star hotel is within close proximity of Vigyan B
+Location Description With a stay at The Leela Palace New Delhi in New Delhi (Chanakyapuri), you'll be minutes from GK Market and close to Presidential Palace.
+This 5-star hotel is within close proximi